finleylau/MYAC-Seating-Auditions/README.md

 The first row of Roster must be the column names above, formatted exactly as listed above.
 The first letter of the values in Orchestra and Instrument do NOT need to be capitalized, but the titles MUST have first-letter capitalization.

+Values under the Orchestra column must be one of the following (again, not necessarily the same case): "Concert" or "Symphony"

 Values under the Instrument column must be one of the following (again, not necessarily the same case):
 Violin 1, Violin 2, Viola, Cello, Bass, Flute, Oboe, Clarinet, Bassoon, Horn, Trumpet, Trombone, Tuba, Percussion